Looking for Statistical Information

 In other words, begin by considering where you might reasonably expect to find the statistical data you are seeking.
 Thinking about your information needs at the beginning of your search can sometimes save you hours of fruitless effort.

-- An approach that usually does NOT work well is searching the open Web (Google, Bing, Yahoo, etc.)
+- An approach that may NOT work well (and may get very frustrating) is searching the open Web (Google, Bing, Yahoo, etc.)

 The Statistical Abstract of the United States is a good basic reference for U.S. statistics and a small number of international statistics.
 It is available in print (going back to 1879), and a new online version.